Skip to main content

 )

 Iterator over chunks of a document.
 The document is chunked according to the specified separators.
-The iterator yields a text field containing the text of the chunk, and it may also include additional metadata fields if specified in the metadata parameter, as explained below.
 Chunked text will be cleaned with ftfy.fix_text to fix up common problems with unicode sequences.
-Parameters:
+Outputs: One row per chunk, with the following columns, depending on the specified elements and metadata:

-• image_format (str, default: 'png'): format to use when extracting images from PDFs.
+• image_format (pxt.String): format to use when extracting images from PDFs.
 Defaults to ‘png’.

 Examples: All these examples assume an existing table tbl with a column doc of type pxt.Document.
 Create a view that splits all documents into chunks of up to 300 tokens: